Duality and small functors: The Yoneda embedding as a Quillen equivalence

 Everything we have said so far may be said about the category of small functors from spaces to spaces.
 The next proposition uses the properties of the stable model category in an essential way.
 We do not know if its analog is true in the category of small functors from spaces to spaces.

+Note that the (fibrant-)projective model structure on $\Sp^\Sp$ is stable since weak equvalences, homotopy pushouts and homotopy pullbacks are objectwise (resp., in fibrant objects), and spectra form a stable model category.

-\begin{proposition} A base change of a $Q$-equivalence along a $Q$-fibration is a $Q$-equivalence. \end{proposition} \begin{proof} We would like to apply Proposition~\ref{alt-classification} in order to check if the map $f\colon A\to B$ is a $Q$-equivalence in the pullback square
+\begin{proposition} A base change of a $Q$-equivalence along a $Q$-fibration is a $Q$-equivalence. \end{proposition} \begin{proof} We would like to apply Proposition~\ref{alt-classification} in order to check if the map $f\colon A\to B$ in the pullback square